SumoLogic-Labs/opentelemetry-workshop/exercises/instrumentation/tracing/README.md

 The docker-compose file also includes the OTLP exporter setup.

-We also included zipkin backend.
+We also included Zipkin backend.
 This will allow us to investigate the traces later on.

 ## Initialization